moov-io/ach/README.md

 ### Command Line

 On each release there's an `achcli` utility released.
 This tool can display ACH files in a human-readable format which is easier to read than their plaintext format.
+It also allows masking `DFIAccountNumber` values with the `-mask` flag.

 ```
 $ wget -O ./achcli https://github.com/moov-io/ach/releases/download/v1.6.3/achcli-darwin-amd64 && chmod +x ./achcli